 Ballet San Jose reboots with José Manuel Carreño at the helm.

 In the century-old Knights of Columbus Hall in downtown San Jose, California, the plaintive melody of Ástor Piazzolla’s bandoneon rises to the rafters of a high-ceilinged ballroom.
 A century ago the Knights held dances here; today it’s a sunny studio where Ballet San Jose is rehearsing Paul Taylor’s Piazzolla Caldera.
 “Twist from the tendu all the way through the head,” says répétiteur Richard Chen See.
 “More of a Latin feel.
 The style of the piece is pulled up and forward.”
-His direction reflects the exacting demands of Taylor’s choreography.
-But the push toward more precise technique and deeper artistry also reflects BSJ’s redefined standards—set by new artistic director José Manuel Carreño—that are intended to transform the long-troubled company into a regional, and perhaps national, force in the dance world.
+His directive reflects the exacting demands of Taylor’s choreography, which combines contemporary freedom with a precise, linear structure.
+But the push toward greater technicality and deeper artistry also reflects BSJ’s redefined standards—set by revamped leadership that includes new artistic director José Manuel Carreño—that are intended to transform the long-troubled company into a regional, and perhaps national, force in the dance world.

 The company was set adrift in 2011, when the dramatic ouster of its then artistic director, Dennis Nahat, left a vacuum in leadership and creative vision.
-Nahat had founded the company in 1985 as the San Jose Cleveland Ballet, a dual-residency troupe that ultimately morphed into BSJ, and over the years became a beloved local institution in the Bay Area dance scene, even with San Francisco Ballet just 45 miles to the north.
+Nahat had founded the company in 1985 as the San Jose Cleveland Ballet, a dual-residency troupe that ultimately morphed into BSJ, and over the years became a beloved figure in Bay Area dance, avoiding territorial struggles with San Francisco Ballet 45 miles to the north.

 The trouble began when the dot-com bust of the early 2000s devastated BSJ’s finances.
-The company stayed afloat with loans and major gifts from then board chairman John Fry; unconfirmed estimates of Fry’s largesse range from $14 million to upwards of $20 million.
-The influx of cash allowed the company to continue to mount full-lengths such as Swan Lake, plus mixed-rep performances that included works by Balanchine, Jessica Lang and Tudor.
-The repertoire was well-respected yet lacked contemporary freshness; critics recognized standout principals like Karen Gabay and Alexsandra Meijer, but hinted that the troupe’s ambitions outmatched its execution.
+The company stayed afloat with loans and major gifts from then-board chairman John Fry; unconfirmed estimates of Fry’s largesse range from $14 million to upwards of $20 million.
+The influx of cash allowed the company to continue to mount full-lengths such as Swan Lake, plus mixed-rep performances that included works by Balanchine, Jessica Lang and Tudor, a repertoire that showed exemplary taste yet lacked contemporary freshness; critics recognized standout principals like Karen Gabay and Alexsandra Meijer, but hinted that the company’s ambitions outmatched its execution.
 Reports at the time suggested that Fry wielded influence over the repertoire, board and company, exacerbating in-fighting.
 Things came to a head in January 2012, when Fry resigned from the board and Nahat received a letter of dismissal.
-Wes Chapman (formerly head of ABT II) helmed the company as artistic advisor until Carreño took the reins last September with his blessing.
+Wes Chapman (formerly head of ABT II) helmed the company as artistic advisor in the interim, and Carreño took the reins last September with his blessing.

-The Cuban-born Carreño, 45, was not seeking an artistic directorship.
-Since his 2011 retirement he had focused on guest performances and on producing the Carreño Dance Festival, held each summer in Sarasota, Florida (which he will continue to run during BSJ’s off-season).
-Unlike the majority of his peers, he has no interest in creating choreography.
-But then he subbed for an injured dancer as Basilio in BSJ’s Don Quixote last February.
-“Meeting him and seeing how the dancers took to him, it felt very natural to start investigating whether this could work,” Ziesel recalls.
+Retired from an illustrious dance career with ABT, The Royal Ballet and English National Ballet, the Cuban-born Carreño, 45, was not seeking an artistic directorship.
+Since his 2011 retirement he has focused on guest performances and on producing the Carreño Dance Festival, held each summer in Sarasota, Florida (he will continue to run the festival during BSJ’s off-season).
+Unlike the majority of his colleagues, he has no interest in creating choreography.
+The seeds of Carreño’s newest role were actually sown by chance a year ago, when he subbed for an injured dancer as Basilio in BSJ’s Don Quixote.
+“Meeting him and seeing his interaction with the dancers and how they took to him, it became a very natural process to start investigating whether this could work,” Ziesel recalls.

 The newly positive atmosphere and lofty goals, combined with Carreño’s high profile, have attracted well-connected, well-heeled benefactors from Silicon Valley.
 “They see the change, and they want to be involved with it from the ground up,” says associate artistic director Raymond Rodriguez, who has been with the company since its beginning.
-Donations are up considerably from the 2011–12 fiscal year, when the company operated at a loss of over $1 million.
+For example, Seagate Technology CEO Stephen J. Luczo and his wife, Agatha, underwrote Carreño’s three-year contract.
+Donations are up considerably from the 2011–12 fiscal year, when contributed income dropped by 50 percent from the previous year, to under $2.5 million, and the company operated at a loss of over $1 million.
 For 2012–13, contributed income rose to $3.7 million, total revenue exceeded $5.5 million and the company nearly broke even.
 Ziesel predicts a balanced budget for this year of $5.8 million in total revenue, including a 25 percent increase in earned income from the previous year.

 When asked if ABT plays any part in BSJ’s business or creative decisions, Ziesel asserts that her company is fully independent, and that her artistic director calls his own shots.
 “The only formal, defining documents are with respect to the ABT National Training Curriculum that we have implemented in our school,” she says.

-Nonetheless, it’s clear that solid connections helped Carreño pull together BSJ’s high-octane 2013–14 season.
-His November fundraising gala featured ABT’s Julie Kent and Misty Copeland along with New York City Ballet’s Joaquin De Luz and Maria Kowroski—a rare lineup for Bay Area audiences.
+Nonetheless, solid connections probably helped Carreño pull together BSJ’s high-octane 2013–14 season.
+His first coup was organizing a November fundraising gala featuring ABT’s Julie Kent and Misty Copeland, New York City Ballet’s Joaquin De Luz and Maria Kowroski, and SFB’s Maria Kochetkova, among others—a rare lineup for Bay Area audiences.
 It’s a testament to the goodwill Carreño enjoys that he could marshal that kind of star power on short notice.

 Carreño worked similar magic to conjure up the 2014 repertory, a sophisticated offering replete with big names: Balanchine’s Serenade, Jorma Elo’s Glow-Stop and Roland Petit’s Carmen were already in BSJ’s rep, but the season boasts seven company premieres, including Ohad Naharin’s Minus 16, Twyla Tharp’s In the Upper Room and Taylor’s Piazzolla Caldera.
-Carreño’s choices suggest the versatility he wants from his dancers, but also a savvy about the direction ballet is taking.
-“Our goal now is going to a better rep, a more international rep and to start touring with the company,” he says.
-Carreño’s wide-ranging network helped him get permissions to license the pieces, and the improved budget meant the company could afford to pay for them.
+Carreño’s choices suggest the versatility and quality he wants from his dancers, but also a savvy about the direction ballet is taking.
+“I said to Stephanie, ‘We have to start doing whatever we haven’t been able to do.’
+That’s our goal now—going to a better rep, a more international rep, start touring with the company.
+That’s all my vision,” he said.
+Carreño’s wide-ranging connections helped him get permissions to license the pieces, and the improved budget meant the company could afford to pay for them.

 The company roster is evolving to meet the elevated artistic and technical demands.
-Eight dancers’ contracts were not renewed for the 2013–14 season and one opted not to return.
-Carreño wants versatile dancers who are hungry to grow.
+One dancer opted not to return for the 2013–14 season and eight others were not renewed.
+For the future, Carreño wants versatile dancers who are hungry to grow.
 “My main thing with the dancers is to be in shape, taking class every day, working on yourself,” he says.
 “And from there, if you really have this open mind that you want to learn everything, you can change.”
-Passionate about teaching and coaching, he is dedicated to developing their potential.
+Passionate about teaching and coaching, he is dedicated to developing them to their greatest potential.